Manto (2018 film)

-Manto is a 2018 Indian biographical drama film based on the life of the prominent Urdu author Saadat Hasan Manto, written and directed by Nandita Das.
+Manto is a 2018 Indian Hindi-language biographical drama film based on the life of the prominent Urdu author Saadat Hasan Manto, written and directed by Nandita Das.
 The film stars Nawazuddin Siddiqui in the title character of Indo-Pakistani, author and writer Saadat Hasan Manto.
 Tahir Raj Bhasin plays the 1940s Hindi film superstar Shyam Chadda.
 Shyam was Manto's friend, confidant, and inspiration for a number of stories.
 Rasika Dugal plays the role of Manto's wife, Safia.
 Manto is based on the 1940s post-Independence period of India.
-Manto earned seven nominations at 64th Filmfare Awards including Best Film Critics, Best Actor Critics for Siddiqui.
+The film earned seven nominations at 64th Filmfare Awards including Best Film Critics, Best Actor Critics for Siddiqui.

 The poster of the film was unveiled at the 2017 Cannes Film Festival.
 Das made a short film titled In Defence of Freedom, also starring Nawazuddin in the main role, and was released on YouTube on 23 March 2017.
 The film premiered at the 2018 Cannes Film Festival and released in Indian theatres on 21 September 2018.
 It was made as a prelude to the feature film.
-The film has multiple producers such as HP Studios, Filmstoc, and Viacom 18 Motion Pictures.
+The film has multiple producers such as HP Studios, Filmstoc, and Viacom18 Motion Pictures.

 Plot

 Bombay, 1946: Amidst the freedom struggle against the British Empire and the forewarning of India being partitioned, Saadat Hasan Manto, a well-established short story writer works in the glittering world of the Bombay film industry as a scriptwriter.
 Although Manto has a tenuous relationship with the Progressive Writers’ Association, many of its members are his close friends, including the feminist writer, Ismat Chughtai.
-They are both acquitted from the charge of obscenity for their respective works.
+They are both acquitted of the charge of obscenity for their respective works.
 Manto has many admirers and friends in the film industry.
 The closest is Shyam Chadda, a charming budding actor and Ashok Kumar, a famous actor, director and producer.
 But, his biggest supporter and the unwavering pillar of strength is his wife, Safia.

 Soon after, India gains independence on 15 August 1947 and the new nation of Pakistan is born.
 Safia leaves for Lahore to attend her sister's wedding.
 Despite flaring Hindu-Muslim tensions, Manto decides to stay back in his beloved city of Bombay.
 One day, Shyam, on hearing that his family was forced to flee Pakistan because of a Muslim mob attack, tells Manto in anger: "I could have even killed you."
 Shocked and anguished, a non-practicing Muslim, Manto suddenly becomes conscious of his religious identity and the vulnerabilities that come with it.
 He impulsively makes the unimaginable decision of moving to Pakistan.